saikumarmk/website/urara/guide-to-tech-2/+page.md

 ### Hackathons

-Hackathons are competitions, where you and a teamwork to build and pitch a product, typically over a short time frame, such as 48 hours.
+Hackathons are competitions, where you and a team work to build and pitch a product, typically over a short time frame, such as 48 hours.

 Some of the hackathons that run include: